differentialhq/differential/docs/deployments/managed-compute.md

-# On-demand Compute (BETA)
+# Managed Compute (BETA)

-> On-demand compute is currently in private beta.
-To gain early access, please sign up for the waitlist [here](https://forms.fillout.com/t/9M1VhL8Wxyus).
+> Managed compute is currently in private beta.
+To gain early access, please reach out [here](mailto:hello@differential.dev)

 Status: **BETA**

-On-demand compute is Differential's managed compute offering that runs your Differential services on-demand.
+Managed compute is Differential's hosted compute offering that runs your Differential services.

 The control-plane has the knowledge of how many function calls are being made and how frequently, it can use this information to spin up a service on-demand and scale it down when it's not being used.